pedrogonzalezgutierrez/spring-starter/README.md

 # Spring Starter

-Spring-starter provides a simple architecture of a Spring web application full of useful tools.
-It has a flexible abstraction so it is easy to add more features.
+Spring Starter it is a project that provides every useful tool you would like to use in your web application, so it is the perfect starting point.
+It is very flexible so it allows you to add new features in a easy way.

 ## Gradle and Spring Boot
-This web application is using the Spring Boot Gradle Plugin, allowing you to package executable jar or war archives, run Spring Boot applications and use the dependency management provided by spring-boot-dependencies.
+The Spring Boot Gradle Plugin provides Spring Boot support in Gradle, allowing you to package executable jar or war archives, run Spring Boot applications and use the dependency management provided by spring-boot-dependencies.
+Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that can you can "just run".

 ## JPA 2.1
 The Java Persistence API is a POJO persistence API for object/relational mapping.
 It contains a full object/relational mapping specification supporting the use of Java language metadata annotations and/or XML descriptors to define the mapping between Java objects and a relational database.
 Directly, JPA can't be used for persistence.
 Persistence, means which deals with storing and retrieving of application data.
 It needs an ORM implementation to persist the java objects into DB like Hibernate